sangwa/eco-tha/README.md

 The simplest way is to control the presence of metric datapoints sent to StatsD.
 If the script fails to run at some point and/or fails to report metrics to StatsD, the age of the last reported datapoints of the script's metrics will increase.
 An alert can be set for that or for the count of metric datapoints in the recent sliding window (like the last 36 hours).

-If the script is run as a Kubernetes (Cron)Job or some other containerized workload (e.g. in ECS or as a Lambda), respective metrics could also be collected and the alerts set on the occurrences of failed runs.
+If the script is run as a Kubernetes (Cron)Job or some other containerized workload (e.g. in ECS or as a Lambda), respective metrics could also be collected and alerts set on the occurrences of failed runs.

 Finally, if the script is executed as a cron job on an EC2 instance, error output from the script can be routed via the local mail subsystem to a public email list (e.g. a Google Group) that is monitored by responsible persons, or optionally re-routed to an alerting system.